Skip to content

 What is PyBurgers?

 PyBurgers provides both direct numerical simulation (DNS) and large-eddy simulation (LES) capabilities for studying Burgers turbulence.
-The solver uses Fourier collocation methods in space and Williamson (1980) low-storage RK3 time integration with CFL-based adaptive time stepping.
+The solver offers pluggable spatial discretization (2nd-order FD, 4th-order FD, or Fourier collocation) and pluggable time integration (Adams-Bashforth 2, Adams-Moulton 2 predictor-corrector, or Williamson 1980 low-storage RK3) with CFL-based adaptive time stepping.
 Many settings follow or are inspired by the procedures described in Basu (2009).

 Scientific Background